Mary Washington Eagles

 The Mary Washington Eagles are the athletic teams that represent the University of Mary Washington, located in Fredericksburg, Virginia, in NCAA Division III intercollegiate sports.
 The Eagles compete as members of the Coast to Coast Athletic Conference (C2C; known as the Capital Athletic Conference before November 2020).
-All together, Mary Washington sponsors 20 sports: nine for men and 11 for women.
-The program will add its 21st sport, men's golf, in 2016.
+All together, Mary Washington sponsors 24 sports: eleven for men and thirteen for women.

 History

 As of 2024, the Eagles have had more than 200 student-athletes achieve All-American status.
-Four UMW teams have won four national championships (1982 AIAW champion women's tennis, 1988 NCAA Division III women's tennis, 1991 NCAA Division III women's tennis, 2017 USA Rugby Men's Division 1AA Fall National Championship).
+Five UMW teams have won four national championships (1982 AIAW champion women's tennis, 1988 NCAA Division III women's tennis, 1991 NCAA Division III women's tennis, 2017 USA Rugby Men's Division 1AA Fall National Championship, 2026 NCAA Division III men's basketball).